mohtashimnawaz/icp-on-chain-music-app/FRONTEND_INTEGRATION_COMPLETE.md

-# ICP Music Platform - Frontend Integration Complete
+# TuneSphere - Frontend Integration Complete

 ## Overview
-The ICP Music Platform frontend has been fully integrated with all backend features, providing a comprehensive, modern music creation and collaboration platform.
+The TuneSphere frontend has been fully integrated with all backend features, providing a comprehensive, modern music creation and collaboration platform.

 ## ✅ Completed Integration Features